 Michelle McAllister

-Michelle McAllister is a Senior Investigator with the Prince William County Police Department and an experienced Compliance and Risk Management professional with more than 20 years of service in high-accountability, regulated environments.
-She holds a bachelor’s degree in Criminal Justice from American InterContinental University and has built a distinguished career specializing in complex investigations, risk identification, and policy compliance.
+Michelle McAllister is a Senior Investigator with the Prince William County Police Department and a seasoned Compliance and Risk Management professional with over 20 years of service in high-accountability, regulated environments.
+She holds a Bachelor’s degree in Criminal Justice from American InterContinental University and has built a distinguished career specializing in complex investigations, including transnational gangs, narcotic trafficking, and crimes against children.
 Michelle has led high-risk cases involving fraud, misconduct, and policy violations, conducted audits and quality-control reviews, and translated complex investigative findings into clear, actionable reports for leadership.
 Her work is grounded in accountability, transparency, and operational excellence.

-Throughout her career, Michelle has demonstrated strong leadership in sensitive, time-critical matters, often guiding cross-functional teams through critical incidents.
-Her background positions her well for roles such as Investigations Manager, Compliance Program Manager, AML & Account Compliance Manager, Risk Manager, or Operational Analyst.
+Throughout her career, Michelle has demonstrated strong leadership in sensitive, time-critical matters, guiding cross-functional teams through critical incidents.
+Her background positions her well for roles such as Investigations Manager, Compliance Program Manager, Security Investigator, Risk Manager, or Operational Analyst.
 She is passionate about protecting organizational integrity, strengthening compliance programs, and ensuring policies are applied fairly and consistently.
-Known for her professionalism, sound judgment, and solutions-focused mindset, Michelle approaches every challenge with the guiding principle instilled in her by her father, a law enforcement officer: “Do better and be better.”
+Known for her professionalism, sound judgment, and solutions-focused mindset, Michelle approaches every challenge with the guiding principle instilled in her by her father, a retired law enforcement officer: “Do better and be better.”

 Above all, Michelle is most proud of being a mother of four, including three daughters, and of her ability to balance the demands of her profession while protecting her family from its stresses.
-She values mentorship and plans to share more about the influential mentor relationship she has developed with a close friend, emphasizing the importance of confidence and support in a male-dominated field.
-In her personal life, Michelle is in a long-term relationship with her best friend, a fellow police officer, and they share a passion for teaching.
-Outside of work, she enjoys spending time with her family, working out, practicing Brazilian Jiu Jitsu, and recently achieved a personal milestone by completing her first marathon.
+She values mentorship and is grateful for the influential relationship she has developed with her friend and mentor, Jenna, who emphasized the importance of confidence and support in a male-dominated field, particularly in her undercover career.
+In her personal life, Michelle is in a long-term relationship with her partner Mike, a fellow police officer and her best friend, whose unwavering support and partnership have played a significant role in helping her grow into a stronger, more grounded version of herself.
+Together, they share a passion for teaching, traveling, and supporting others.
+Outside of work, Michelle values time with her family and prioritizes her physical and mental well-being through working out, practicing Brazilian Jiu Jitsu, and recently completing her first marathon.

 • American InterContinental University Bachelor's Degree in Criminal Justice